Here are the new menu items available at Lumen Field for Seahawks games in 2023

 Maria Luisa Empanadas features ground beef-stuffed baked pastry turnovers.
 At District Market on the upper level near section 323.

-Harvey’s Popcorn features three flavors, including the popular Jalapeno Cheddar.
+Harvey’s Popcorn features three flavors, including the popular Jalapeño Cheddar.
 At all Grab & Go locations.

 The Pastry Project makes chocolate chip and butterscotch cookies.
 At the Ring of Honor Lounge.